bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 The examples in [Welling2011]_ were non-hierarchical models such as Bayesian logistic regression that just needed to model uncertainty of the model coefficients.
-After racking my brain for a while on how to model it, I remembered that there was another example that I knew of for getting gradients to flow through a latent variable -- variational autoencoders!
+After racking my brain for a while on how to model it, I remembered that there was another example where one gets gradients to flow through a latent variable -- variational autoencoders!
 Yes, the good old reparameterization trick comes to save the day.
 This led me to the work on this generalization in [Blundell2015]_ and one of the ways you estimate uncertainty in Bayesian neural networks.

 Let's write out some equations to make things more concrete.
-First the probability model defining the notation :math:`x_i = \log(r_i)` for clarity:
+First the probability model with some simplifying notation of :math:`x_i = \log(r_i)` for clarity:

 .. math::